FinnWylie/1800_202530_DTC14/README.md

-# BRAND
+# Trip 'n Dip

 ## Overview
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+Trip 'n Dip is a client-side JavaScript web application that helps users discover and explore places to visit.
+The app displays a curated list of sight-seeing areas, each with details such as name, location, and an image.
+Users can browse the list and mark places for easy access later.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.